Target Set Selection parameterized by vertex cover and more: Abstract

-Given a simple, undirected graph $G$ with a threshold function $\tau:V(G) \rightarrow \mathbb{N}$, the \textsc{Target Set Selection} (TSS) Problem is about choosing a minimum cardinality set, say $S \subseteq V(G)$, such that starting a diffusion process with $S$ as its seed set will eventually result in activating all the nodes in $G$.
-We have the following results on the TSS Problem: \begin{itemize} \item It was shown by Nichterlein et al. [Social Network Analysis and Mining, 2013] that it is possible to compute an optimal sized target set in $O(2^{(2^{t}+1)t}\cdot m)$ time, where $m$ and $t$ denote the number of edges and the cardinality of a minimum vertex cover, respectively, of the graph under consideration.
-We improve this result by designing an algorithm that computes an optimal sized target set in $2^{O(t\log t)}n^{O(1)}$ time, where $n$ denotes the number of vertices of the graph under consideration. \item We show that the TSS Problem on bipartite graphs does not admit an approximation algorithm with a performance guarantee asymptotically better than $O(\log n_{min})$, where $n_{min}$ is the cardinality of the smaller bipartition, unless $P=NP$.
-Chen et al. [SIDMA, 2009] had shown that the TSS Problem on general graphs does not admit an approximation algorithm with a performance guarantee asymptotically better than $O(2^{\log^{1 - \epsilon} n})$, where $n$ is the number of vertices of the graph under consideration, unless $NP \subseteq DTIME(n^{polylog(n)})$.
+Given a simple, undirected graph $G$ with a threshold function $\tau:V(G) \rightarrow \mathbb{N}$, the \textsc{Target Set Selection} (TSS) problem is about choosing a minimum cardinality set, say $S \subseteq V(G)$, such that starting a diffusion process with $S$ as its seed set will eventually result in activating all the nodes in $G$.
+For any non-negative integer $i$, we say a set $T\subseteq V(G)$ is a \emph{degree-$i$ modulator} of $G$ if the degree of any vertex in the graph $G-T$ is at most $i$.
+Degree-$0$ modulators of a graph are precisely its vertex covers.
+Consider a graph $G$ on $n$ vertices and $m$ edges.
+We have the following results on the TSS problem: \begin{itemize} \item It was shown by Nichterlein et al. [Social Network Analysis and Mining, 2013] that it is possible to compute an optimal-sized target set in $O(2^{(2^{t}+1)t}\cdot m)$ time, where $t$ denotes the cardinality of a minimum degree-$0$ modulator of $G$.
+We improve this result by designing an algorithm running in time $2^{O(t\log t)}n^{O(1)}$.

+\item We design a $2^{2^{O(t)}}n^{O(1)}$ time algorithm to compute an optimal target set for $G$, where $t$ is the size of a minimum degree-$1$ modulator of $G$. \end{itemize}